-In addition, the UO Ombudsperson (541 346-6400 or ombuds@uoregon.edu) can provide assistance.
+In addition, the UO Ombudsperson (541 346-6400 or ombuds@uoregon.edu) may be able to provide assistance.
 You can also contact any imam, pastor, priest, rabbi, or other member of the clergy.
 In theory, these individuals have an obligation not to reveal your name or other specific information without your permission.
-As mentioned earlier, we recommend that you carefully review the confidentiality policy and practices of any of these individuals, agencies, or others before sharing private information.
+We recommend that you carefully review the confidentiality policy and practices of any of these individuals, agencies, or others before sharing private information.